netfoundry/mop/quickstarts/docs/azure/o365-optimization.md

         If something went wrong, please check logoutput.txt file generated in the root directory for details on any errors that may have occurred during the deployment.

 ### Create Windows Client via Powershell
-{!api/powershell/getting-started.md!}
+{!common/powershell-create-win-client.md!}
-    1. Once you download the PS script onto your laptop, run the following in the directory containing the script:
+    1. Once you download [PS script](../api/powershell/source-code/NF-pwrshell.ps1) onto your laptop, run the following in the directory containing the script:
     ```
-    .\NF-powershell.ps1
+    .\NF-pwrshell.ps1
     ```
     1. Update the following section of the resources.yaml file referenced at the beginning of the last section.
     ``` yaml